I'm a political scientist.

 Early in 2010 I retired from full-time, permanent employment, but – prior to that – my professional life was particularly stable, in that I taught political science for a period of more than 40 years at just two universities.
 I was employed first by the University of Canterbury (in Christchurch, New Zealand) for a little over eleven years (i.e., from 1 January 1970 until 31 January 1980), and I then taught at the Victoria University of Wellington for 29 years (from 1 February 1981 until 31 January 2010).
 Being a political scientist has been an exceptionally interesting and rewarding career (in view of New Zealand's academic pay scales, in contrast to salaries paid in the private sector, I wouldn't say, though, that being a political scientist was a richly rewarding career!).

 What is more, being a political scientist continues to be both extremely interesting and highly fulfilling.
 During the first two-and-a-half years following my formal retirement, I held three part-time positions: I was a part-time Professorial Fellow in Political Science at Victoria University; a part-time co-editor of the 'Government and Nation' section of Te Ara, New Zealand's official on-line encyclopaedia; and an expert advisor to the New Zealand Electoral Commission.
+Although I'm no longer in either full-time or part-time employment, I'm an Emeritus Professor of Political Science and still hugely enjoy research and writing.

 My curriculum vitae – an up-to-date, full version of which can be accessed via links on this page – contains details of